Emily Whelan: Football

-Club
+Shelbourne

 While attending Ardgillan Community College in Balbriggan, Whelan began her career in the Shelbourne Academy and made her debut in the Shelbourne Ladies first-team in August 2018.
 On 10 November 2018, when she was 16 years old, she was named the best player in the U-17 league and thus the first Continental Tires Women's Under 17 National League Player of the Year.